Date of Degree

 Copyright 2012 Suzanne Beth Bellman

 Bellman, Suzanne Beth.
-"I would rather be happy than right: Consumer impulsivity, risky decision making, and accountability." dissertation, University of Iowa, 2012.
+"I would rather be happy than right: Consumer impulsivity, risky decision making, and accountability."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.